 I am doing a 0+4 PhD in the Department of Forensic and Neurodevelopmental Sciences (FANS) at the IoPPN.
 I chose the MRC DTP primarily because of the diversity and depth of opportunities it offers.
 Not having to fulfil project-specific criteria also allowed me to make the jump from a scientific background that differed from the general field of my project.
 Furthermore, as my project involves a collaboration with the A*STAR Institute in Singapore, it has given me the chance to experience two different research cultures, internationally network, and gain a wider breadth of research skills.

-Before my PhD, I did my undergraduate degree in Pharmacology at Newcastle University, and my master’s degree in Pharmacological Innovation at Paul Sabatier University in Toulouse, France.
-I also worked for a few years in clinical research, first as a Clinical Trial Assistant, and later as a Medical Writer at a Phase I Trial Unit.
+Before my PhD, I did my undergraduate degree in Pharmacology at Newcastle University, and my master’s degree in Pharmacological Innovation at Paul Sabatier University in France.
+I also worked for a few years in clinical research, first as a Clinical Trial Assistant, and later as a Medical Writer at a Clinical Research Organisation.

-What I like most about the MRC DTP is the level of support that is provided.
-Despite starting a PhD in the midst of a pandemic, I felt very well-supported by staff and student reps, and I am particularly grateful for the sense of companionship that exists within my cohort.
-I have also appreciated being able to attend a variety of DTP workshops, which have eased me back into the world of academia and allowed me to gain useful skills that are specific to my project, such as in R programming and statistical analysis.
+I am grateful for the sense of companionship that exists within my cohort on the MRC DTP, and I have felt very well-supported by staff and student reps.
+I have also appreciated being able to attend a variety of DTP workshops, which have allowed me to gain useful skills that are relevant to my project, such as statistical analysis and coding in R.